erikw/tmux-powerline/README.md

    * The default powerline should already be visible now!
 4. Continue to the [Configuration](#configuration) section below.

+> [!NOTE]
-Note that tpm plugins should be at the bottom of you `tmux.conf`.
+> Note that tpm plugins should be at the bottom of you `tmux.conf`.
 This plugin will then override some tmux settings like `status-left`, `status-right` etc. If you had already set those in your tmux config, it is a good opportunity to remove or comment those out.
-Take a look at [main.tmux](https://github.com/erikw/tmux-powerline/blob/main/main.tmux) for exactly which settings are overridden.
+> Take a look at [main.tmux](https://github.com/erikw/tmux-powerline/blob/main/main.tmux) for exactly which settings are overridden.

 # Configuration